Menu

 Given the cost of supplementation and the detrimental effects of deficiencies, discussing a herd status with our veterinarians is always a good investment.
 Monitoring a herd’s status assures the most effective and economical supplementation can be implemented.

-Selwyn-Rakaia Vet Services Ltd
+Selwyn-Rakaia Vets Ltd